Same Day Macomb County Flood Restoration Services Fast Urgent Flooded Carpet Flooring Residential Emergency Removal Sewer Repair

 Blockages

 Blockages happen in plumbing systems when something becomes lodged in the sewer line, preventing water from escaping the home.
 These blockages happen for many reasons.
 Grease being poured down the sink may coagulate into a waxy ball, collecting toilet paper and additional grease.
-Wipes, yes even the flush-able kind, can get stuck in your plumbing’s rough interior also collecting debris as they pass by blocking waste lines and causing sewer backups.
+Wipes, yes even the flush-able kind, can get stuck in your plumbing’s rough interior also collecting debris, blocking waste lines and causing a need for sewer backup cleanup.

 Tree Roots

-Tree roots seem to be the most common cause of sewer line blockages we come across.
-Tree root systems stretch out 360 degrees around a tree and for as long as the tree is tall.
-A small crack in the sewer line is enough for a tree root to find its way through and the waste and water creates a perfect environment for the root to grow.
+Tree roots seem to be the most common cause of sewer line blockages.
+Tree root systems stretch out 360 degrees around a tree as far reaching as the branches themselves.
+Any compromise or crack in the sewer line is enough for a tree root to be attracted to the moisture that finds its way from the pipe.
+In a matter of years these roots find their way into the sewage main itself, slowly blocking the flow of waste.

 Sewer Backup From A Basement Floor Drain